rapid7/insightconnect-plugins/plugins/jira/help.md

 # Version History

-* 6.5.0 - Cloud enable the plugin | Bump SDK version to 6.1.0
+* 6.5.0 - Cloud enable the plugin | Bump SDK version to 6.1.0 | Added an error message if trying to connect to Jira on-prem for ICON cloud
 * 6.4.0 - Fix Issue Where Create Issue failed when multiple versions of the input Issue Type exists in Jira | Fix failed connection test response for PAT based connection | Include Fields input added to New Issue and Monitor Issues triggers, to specify whether to return Issue fields in the output | Removed empty Fields output from returned Issues when not requested or available
 * 6.3.0 - Add PAT authentication scheme for Jira on-prem
 * 6.2.1 - Fix issue in Find Issues action where normalize_user has an attribute error for labels | Changed Dockerfile to don't use slim version